deep-compute/wordvecspace/README.md

 ```

 #### Types
-`wordvecspace` can perform operations by loading data into RAM using `WordVecSpaceMem` or directly on the data which is on the disk using `WordVecSpaceAnnoy`
+`wordvecspace` module can perform operations by loading data into RAM using `WordVecSpaceMem` or directly on the data which is on the disk using `WordVecSpaceAnnoy`

 `WordVecSpaceMem` is a bruteforce algorithm which compares given word with all the words in the vector space

 `WordVecSpaceAnnoy` takes wvspace file as input and creates annoy indexes in another file.
 Using this file `annoy` gives approximate results quickly.
 For better understanding of `Annoy` please go through this [link](https://github.com/spotify/annoy)

-As we have seen how to import `WordVecSpaceMem` above, lets look at `WordVecSpaceAnnoy`
+As we have seen how to import `WordVecSpaceMem` above, let us look at `WordVecSpaceAnnoy`

 ##### Import
 ```python